Bio

 Presentations

-I have seven (including two upcoming) official presentations.
+I have seven official presentations:

 At the 2024 Central APA, I gave a flash talk for the MAP-International.